 Most people have the kind of money it takes to buy a worthwhile guaranteed-for-life annuity.
 However, federal workers contributing to their Civil Service Retirement System or Federal Employees Retirement System plans are guaranteed both a lifetime income and survivor annuity.

-The National Association of Retired Federal Employees says the current retirees have a median annuity of $3,171 a month for the CSRS.
+The National Association of Retired Federal Employees says that current retirees have a median annuity of $3,171 a month for CSRS.
 The amount for those under the FERS program is $1,121 a month.
 However, for those living in the Washington, D.C. area, the retirement benefits are much higher.
 They usually see annuities of $40,000.

-What can you do to get the most money from your retirement?
+So, what can you do to get the most money from your retirement?
 The best thing you can do is contribute the maximum amount to your TSP plan ($18,500 or $24,500).
 Make sure these contributions are tax-deferred for as long as you are legally allowed and slowly withdraw the money from your TSP.